Animals ESL Games, Activities and Worksheets

 Animal Antics

 Here are two free animal vocabulary games that students can play to learn the names of animals.
 Students begin by playing a pelmanism game where they match the names of animals to pictures.
-In groups, students take it in turns to turn over a word card and a picture card.
+In groups, students take turns turning over a word card and a picture card.
 If the picture matches with the name of the animal, the student keeps the cards and has another turn.
 If the cards do not match, the student turns them back over.
 The student with the most cards at the end of the game is the winner.
 Next, students play a game where they race against each other to guess the names of animals from mimed actions and sounds.
-Students take it in turns to pick up an animal word card from the pile.
+Students take turns picking up an animal word card from the pile.
 The student with the card then mimes actions and makes the noises of the animal on the card.
 The first student to guess the animal wins and keeps the card.
 The student with the most cards at the end of the game wins.

 Animal Antics Preview